superbrothers/kubernetes-docs/kubectl_create_role.md

 ## kubectl create role

-Create a role with single rule.
+Create a role with single rule

 ### Synopsis